Houses in multiple occupation

 - If you feel that your property is being classed wrongly as an HMO by the local authority, you may appeal to a residential property tribunal.

-- HMOs usually need to be licensed by the council.
+- HMOs usually need to be licensed by the council and there is a mandatory national licensing scheme for large HMOs.

 - Environmental Health Officers are responsible for enforcing HMO legislation locally.